likebeta/TextureUnPacker/readme.md

 #### Todo

-Now, TextureUnPacker only support TexturePacker plist with format v3.
-It is better to support format v1, v2 and json format.
+Now, TextureUnPacker only support TexturePacker plist with format v2 and v3.
+It is better to support format v0, v1 and json format.